isotopp/isotopp.github.io/_posts/2019-12-02-cloning-and-splitting-logical-volumes.md

 - erklaerbaer
 - storage
 ---
-Where I work, we rountine run our databases on XFS on LVM2.
+Where I work, we routinely run our databases on XFS on LVM2.

 ## The setup